All You Need to Know About Basement Windows

 Water Level

 It is all too common for basements to flood.
-This can cause a lot of hassle, money, and even lead to mold.
+This can cause a lot of hassle, and money, and even lead to mold.
 Therefore, it becomes imperative that your windows are installed with a tight seal and do not let in water.

 Safety